Neurotherapy Options in Minnesota

 - Stress Disorders

-The typical number of sessions that are needed varies greatly on the condition and its severity.
-Improvements can be seen after 10 to 40 sessions, but again, improvements and sessions needed are based on each individual person.
-It is important to note that a number of sessions are needed to see a lasting effect.
-We ask that patients commit to a minimum of 10-20 sessions, to start seeing progress.
+Keep in mind that Neurotherapy takes time, and the typical number of sessions needed depends on your condition and its severity.
+Improvements can often be seen after 10 to 40 sessions, but again, improvements and sessions needed are based on each individual person.